 Traditional applications organize their data between two tiers: memory and storage.
 Emerging persistent memory technologies introduce a third tier.
 This tier can be accessed like volatile memory, using processor load and store instructions, but it retains its contents across power loss like storage.
-Intel® Optane™ DC persistent memory modules (Intel® Optane™ DC PMM) are high capacity non-volatile dual in-line memory modules (NVDIMMs) that fit in this tier.
-They will be available in 2019 as part of an Intel® Xeon® processor Scalable family refresh (codename: Cascade Lake).
+Intel® Optane™ DC persistent memory modules are high capacity non-volatile dual in-line memory modules (NVDIMMs) that fit in this tier.

-If you’re a software developer who wants to get started early developing software or modifying an application to have persistent memory (PMEM) awareness, you can use emulation for development before Intel Optane DC PMMs are widely available.
+If you’re a software developer who wants to get started developing software or modifying an application to have persistent memory (PMEM) awareness but you don't have these persistent memory modules, you can use emulation for development.

 This tutorial provides a method for setting up PMEM emulation using regular dynamic random access memory (DRAM) on a physical or virtual machine (VM) with a Linux* kernel version 4.3 or higher.
 It was developed and tested on a system with an Intel® Xeon® processor E5-2699 v4 processor, 2.2 GHz, on the Intel® Server System R2000WT product family platform, running CentOS* 7.2 with Linux* kernel 4.5.3.

 For information about PMEM programming, visit the Intel® Developer Zone Persistent Memory site.
 There you'll find articles, sample code, links to industry presentations on the topic of PMEM programming, and information about the open-source Persistent Memory Development Kit (PMDK).
 This kit includes developer tools and a set of libraries based on the Storage Networking Industry Association (SNIA) NVM Programming Model.